Feature

 • Google Drive import (most requested feature)

-• Shared notes across conversations (suggested by 5 teachers)
+• Conversation notes for tracking decisions (suggested by 5 teachers)

 • Custom agents for school-specific needs (requested by 12 teachers)